 Let's talk about galette crust

 A galette is the term for a certain type of freeform, single crust pie that can be made with puff pastry, a sweet pastry crust, or even yeast risen dough like brioche.
-It’s up to you, and part of the beauty of a galette is that they’re all unique.
+It's up to you, and part of the beauty of a galette is that they're all unique.
 So variations are welcomed and imperfections are perfect!
-In this recipe, we’re making ours with a store-bought pie crust because as Tabitha Brown says, “that’s our business.”
+In this recipe, we're making our peach cherry galette with a store-bought pie crust because as Tabitha Brown says, "that's our business."

-What do I need for this Cherry Peach Galette recipe?
+What do I need for this peach cherry galette recipe?

-This galette comes together with just a handful of ingredients, most of which you’ll already have on hand!
+This peach cherry galette comes together with just a handful of ingredients, most of which you'll already have on hand!